TutorialEdge/go-rest-api-course/README.md

 * **satori/go.uuid** - for generating and working with UUIDs.
 * **sirupsen/logrus** - nicer logging.
 * **stretchr/testify** - For easier testing!

+## Prerequisites

+This course is designed to help teach you one approach for building and structuring a production-ready REST API in Go.
+It's designed for people with some Go already, I wont be covering the basic syntax for Go, but mostly focused on higher-level topics.

 ## Support